-Finally, we remark that the asymptotic variance $V_{\textit{eff}}$ in \cref{thm:dr} coincides with the semiparametric efficiency bound derived in \cref{sec: efficiency-bound} under additional regularity conditions.
-Our results thus extend the asymptotic efficiency results in \cite{CuiYifan2020Spci} who study estimating the average treatment effect with a binary action variable and a focus on parametric estimation of bridge functions.
+Finally, we remark that the asymptotic variance $V_{\textit{eff}}$ in \cref{thm:dr} coincides with the semiparametric efficiency bound derived in \cref{sec: efficiency-bound} under the assumption that $\Hbbb_0^{\obs} = \braces{h_0}$ and some additional regularity conditions.
+These efficiency results extend the asymptotic efficiency results in \cite{CuiYifan2020Spci}.
+See \cref{sec: efficiency-bound} for details.